 Implementing Technological Safeguards:

 While education is critical, technological safeguards play a complementary role in defending against cyber threats.
-Businesses should:
+Email filtering like Mimecast, MFA tools like Okta, and doing regular security updates are great places to start when developing a counterstrategy to phishing email.

 - Implement Email Filtering: